PTsolvers/Chmy.jl/docs/src/concepts/distributed.md

 </center>
 ```

-By using the fast interconnection, processes across different nodes can communicate with each other through the exchange of messages in a high-throughput, low-latency fashion.
+By using the fast interconnect, processes across different nodes can communicate with each other through the exchange of messages in a high-throughput, low-latency fashion.
 The syntax and semantics of how **message passing** should proceed through such network is defined by a standard called the **Message-Passing Interface (MPI)**, and there are different libraries that implement the standard, resulting in a wide range of choice (MPICH, Open MPI, MVAPICH etc.) for users.
 [MPI.jl](https://github.com/JuliaParallel/MPI.jl) package provides a high-level API for Julia users to call library routines of an implementation of user's choice.

 !!! info "Message-Passing Interface (MPI) is a General Specification"